 Yes.
 Different companies offer different "metal" levels of plans (Bronze, Silver, Gold, or Platinum).
 You must decide which plan is right for your budget and health needs.

 Bronze plans generally have the lowest monthly premiums but highest out-of-pocket expenses.
-Beware of the “Bronze Trap.”
-You might choose it for the low monthly premiums, but have very high out-of-pocket costs and you do not qualify for cost-sharing reductions.
+You might choose it for the low premiums, but have high out-of-pocket costs and you do not qualify for cost-sharing reductions.
 See above.